achernodub/targer/README.md

 ## Benefits

-- Native PyTorch implementation
+- Native PyTorch implementation.
-- Vectorized code for training on batches
+- Vectorized code for training on batches.
-- Easy addition of new classes for custom data file formats and evaluation metrics
+- Easy addition of new classes for custom data file formats and evaluation metrics.

 ## Project structure